MartinTichovsky/jest-collector/README.md

   )
 }

-// to make it works with this example, the MockedComponent
+// to make it work with this example, MockedComponent
-// must be a component mocked by the createCollector const { unmount } = render(
+// must be a component mocked by createCollector const { unmount } = render(
   <MockedComponent>
     <Component />